Arnoldj2/JavaScript_Projects/README.md

 # JavaScript Projects

-This is a display of sample website that I made using HTML and CSS.
+Below are several projects I've written with Javascript , HTML, and CSS.

 ## Projects